Overview

 Medication prescribed by a healthcare professional may sometimes play a role in the treatment of hallucinations, especially when they’re associated with mental health disorders and psychosis.

-Note also that one study suggests that cognitive behavioral therapy combined with antipsychotic medications may be more effective than CBT or medication alone in treating symptoms of psychosis.
+Note also that one study suggests that cognitive behavioral therapy combined with antipsychotic medications may be more effective than CBT or medication alone in treating symptoms of psychosis or hallucinations.
 That said, each individual is unique, and treatment is typically most effective when it involves a combination of different methods tailored to the individual’s co-occurring conditions (if any), preferences, and context.

 Each individual is unique, and treatment can be personalized, involving a combination of different methods tailored to the individual’s co-occurring conditions, preferences, and context.